chadaort/Personal-Site/content/projects/element-gallery/index.md

-This was a personal project that never got off the ground but I created a nice coming soon design using a chalkboard-like background with email signup and a progress indicator.
+This personal project never got off the ground, but I created a lovely coming soon design using a chalkboard-like background with an email signup and a progress indicator.
 It was a fun design that I found in my archive that I would share.